 Museum of Contemporary Art

-If you're an Illinois resident, you can visit the lakefront Museum of Contemporary Art for free on Tuesdays.
+Looking for free things in Chicago if you're a resident?
+You're in luck!
+Chicago residents can visit the lakefront Museum of Contemporary Art for free on Tuesdays.
 The museum houses post-World War II paintings, sculptures, photos, and videos.

 DePaul University Art Museum